Challenges CMOs in the E-commerce Industry Are Facing in 2021

 4. Increasing customer loyalty

 Modern CMOs should be concentrating on loyalty programs.
 Gartner says that 73% of CMOs will focus on existing markets to fuel growth as this is a low-risk strategy, spending on loyalty and retention marketing will increase by 30% in 2021.
+And according to Forrester, spending on loyalty and retention marketing will increase by 30% in 2021.
 Forrester emphasizes that this needs to be done by putting “the customer at the center of everything you do: leadership, strategy, and operations.”

 Customer loyalty can be boosted through data services such as mapping the customer journey, customer matching and segmentation, and improving the customer experience resulting in increased customer lifetime value (CLTV).
 But most of all, loyalty programs are easily improved and marketed when utilizing good, quality data, and the analysis thereof.